 One pastiche shows Osama bin Laden hovering over a young warrior holding an assault rifle, inscribed in Arabic with a saying of the Prophet Muhammad, that “there will be a Caliphate in the way of prophethood.”
 The implication, of course, is that bin Laden is the legitimate inheritor of the prophet’s mantle—a claim that the more than 90% of Muslims around the world who refuse to condone the 9/11 attacks would take offense at.
 Another portrays a fighter in a gas mask along with the Qur’anic formula (Qur’anic except for the last word), “In the name of God, the Beneficent, the Merciful/Peace and blessing be upon the leader of the mujahideen.”
 Over his left eye, a saber and an M16 rifle cross as if to claim the modern conflict and the campaigns of Muhammad’s time as a single struggle.

 Most haunting of all in the West Point collection are the martyr portraits, photos ritually taken just before the subject embarks on a suicide mission.
 In one hand, he holds a gun, and in the other, a Qur’an.
 Pious passages are in the background.
-Though the tragedy in these images can hardly abide comparison, the March 17 intelligence update (presented to the president on the day he issued his ultimatum to Iraq) had on its cover [fourth in the Defense Department series, above] a pair of American soldiers bent in prayer over their rifles, with a passage from Isaiah 6: “Whom shall I send, and who will go for us?
+Though the tragedy in these images can hardly abide comparison, the March 17 intelligence update (presented to the president on the day he issued his ultimatum to Iraq) had on its cover [image, left] a pair of American soldiers bent in prayer over their rifles, with a passage from Isaiah 6: “Whom shall I send, and who will go for us?
 Here I am, Lord, send me.”
 It should go without saying that Isaiah was being called as a prophet of peace, not as a soldier.

 Both the cover sheets and the Islamist pictures depict 21st-century war crossing paths with ancient religion.
 But in each case, the two don’t have to mix (and actually don’t mix) in the way their creators want them to.
 The warfare and the scripture seem to be at odds.
 Like all interpretation, it is a choice, an expression of a common desire to wash the most temporal, brutal, sacrificial violence in the water of eternity.
 But in these religions, there remains the choice to do differently.
 We can also choose to hear out the call for peace that runs so strongly through them, despite the efforts of some to do the opposite.